Edit individual files on remote hosts

 To upload the file to the remote host, click or press Alt+Shift+Q.

 To compare the currently opened file with the last uploaded version, click .
-The files are opened in the standard IntelliJ IDEA Difference Viewer, see Differences Viewer for Files.
+The files are opened in the IntelliJ IDEA Differences viewer for files.

 To discard the changes introduced to the file after the last upload, click .

-Note that an individual file is not added to a project.
-As a result, all changes are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
+Note that any changes to an individual file are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
 To prevent losing your data, IntelliJ IDEA displays the following dialog when you attempt to close the edited file or the entire project.